This paper is for an academic discussion and does not claim to issue religious edicts

 marital annulment.
 In cases of male impotence a grace period of 1 year is allowed while treatment is being sought.
 After that

-the marriage has to be annulled because it can no longer fulfil the fundamental purpose of protecting chastity of both partners.
+the marriage has to be annulled because it can no longer fulfill the fundamental purpose of protecting chastity of both partners.

 The marriage is considered consummated when successful coitus is achieved at least once.
 Coital failure after that does not